 Mike Casey is a praying man.
 The father of two believes in the power of prayer to change things.
 But it’s easy to believe in the power of prayer when you see how a little prayer can change so many things.

-It all started simply: Casey wanted to pray.
-As part of the nationwide “America Needs Fatima” movement, he wanted to hold a public Rosary in the small Massachusetts town of Upton.
-It was to be one of 7,515 public-square Rosaries held across the United States on Oct.
-15.
+It all started simply.
+Mike Casey wanted to pray.
+As part of the nationwide “America Needs Fatima” movement, Mike wanted to hold a public rosary in the small Massachusetts town of Upton.
+It would be one of 7,515 Public Square Rosaries held across the United States on October 15th.

-Last year, he and a group of others prayed the Rosary outside the rectory of a local church, but this year, Casey, the owner of a hardwood-floor company, asked the township if he and a group of others could pray the Rosary in the town common.
-“Part of the Rosary is penance, and praying in public is part of that,” explained Mike when I spoke with him last night.
+Last year, he and a group of others prayed the rosary outside the rectory of a local church but this year Mike, the owner of a hardwood floor company, asked the township if he and a group of others could pray the rosary in the town common.
+“Part of the rosary is penance and praying in public is part of that,” explained Mike when I spoke with him last night.

 The town told him they’d consider his request.
 They also told him not to bother coming to the town meeting.
 They told him they’d email him their decision.
-Well, Casey didn’t exactly like the sound of that, so he went anyway.
+Well, Mike didn’t exactly like the sound of that so he went anyway.
 And he couldn’t believe what happened.

 “When my agenda item came up, all three of them unanimously denied my request,” he said.
 “They said they didn’t want to offend anyone in the town.”

-Casey was shocked.
+Mike was shocked.
 He wasn’t asked to speak.
-He was denied, and he left.
+He was denied and he left.

-Casey knew there was something wrong with their decision.
+Mike knew there was something wrong with their decision.
 But he wasn’t going to fight it.
 He didn’t want a battle.
 He didn’t want a media circus.
 He didn’t want lawyers.
-He wanted to pray the Rosary.
+He wanted to pray the rosary.
 That’s all.
-But now, looking back, he thinks that Jesus wanted something more.
+But now, looking back, Mike thinks that Jesus wanted something more.

-So he scrambled around and received permission to hold the Rosary at the entrance of their new church.
-And he was just happy that he was able to pray the Rosary that night along with thousands of others nationwide.
+Mike scrambled around earlier this month and quickly received permission to hold the rosary at the entrance of their new church.
+And he was just happy that he was able to pray the rosary that night along with thousands of others nationwide.

-But one of Casey’s friends told him that the town shouldn’t have denied his request.
-He told him he had constitutional rights.
-A friend of his, Rita, even sent a letter to the local Town Crier, which boasts on its website of being “distributed biweekly to all 5,700 addresses in Mendon and Upton.”
-The paper also explains that there are a number of out-of-town subscribers as well.
+But one of Mike’s friends told him that the town shouldn’t have denied his request.
+He told Mike he had constitutional rights.
+A friend of his, Rita, even sent a letter to the local Town Crier which boasts on its website of being “distributed biweekly to all 5,700 addresses in Mendon and Upton.”
+The paper also explains that there are a number of out of town subscribers as well.

-Well, it would seem that one of those out-of-town subscribers the paper boasts of is the Boston Herald.
+Well, it would seem that one of those out of town subscribers the paper boasts of is the Boston Herald.
 A reporter at the Boston Herald, Jessica Heslam read Holman’s piece and decided to write a story.

-So he spoke with Heslam and told her that he believed the town wasn’t within its rights to reject the public Rosary.
-He told her everything that happened, including about his friend Rita writing the letter and every detail he could think of.
+So he spoke with her and told her that he believed the town wasn’t within its rights to reject the public rosary.
+He told her everything that happened including his friend Rita writing the letter and every detail he could think of.
 It’s easy to remember details when you believe every word you’re saying.
 He even posed for a picture with his rosary.

-What did he do?
+What did Mike do?
 He went to work.

 “The calls kept coming in and coming in,” he said.
 “It was getting bigger and bigger.”

-Casey was unsure of what to do.
-So he did what he always does when he doesn’t know what to do: He prayed on it.
-“I told Jesus: ‘If you want this to keep going, I will keep it going.’” he said. “‘But if what you needed to be done is done, I won’t.’”
+Mike was unsure what to do.
+So he did what he always does when he doesn’t know what to do.
+He prayed on it.
+“I told Jesus if you want this to keep going I will keep it going” he said.
+“But if what you needed to be done is done, I won’t.”

 “I didn’t want to push it out of pride,” he explained.
-“Sometimes people turn something true, honest and good into something rotten and bad because of their pride.”
+“Sometimes people turn something true, honest, and good and into something rotten and bad because of their pride.”

-His prayer for humility was interrupted by a phone call from a lawyer who told him that the town had just told him it changed its mind and that next year he could hold the Rosary on public property.
+His prayer for humility was interrupted by a phone call from a lawyer who told him that the town had just told him they changed their mind and that next year he could hold the rosary on public property.

-It was the Lord at work, said Casey.
+It was the Lord at work, said Mike.

-When I called him, he said he was willing to speak with me only because he often read the National Catholic Register and EWTN.com was his homepage on his computer.
+When I called him last night he said he was willing to speak with me only because he often read the National Catholic Register and EWTN was his homepage on his computer.
 We talked a lot about faith and prayer.
-He said he’d be praying to the Virgin Mary and Father Vincent Capodanno (The Grunt Padre), whose cause for canonization is under way, for his son’s safety.
-We talked about the power of prayer, and he told me about his son; and we laughed about my 9-year-old daughter, who’d recently seen a mouse run right by her in church, and she dropped her rosary as she was leading a decade of the Rosary in front of hundreds of people.
+He said he’d be praying to the Virgin Mary and Fr.
+Vincent Capodanno (The Grunt Padre) for his son’s safety.
+We talked about the power of prayer and he told me about his son and we laughed about my nine year old daughter who’d recently seen a mouse run right by her in Church and she dropped her rosary as she was leading a decade of the rosary in front of hundreds of people.

-In the end, I told him I’d pray for him, and especially for his son.
-Casey thanked me.
+In the end I told him I’d pray for him, and especially his son.
+Mike thanked me.
 Because he knows that prayers can be very effective.